-Former Alabama governor attempts comeback on social media
+Scandal-tarnished ex-governor touts record on new website

 MONTGOMERY, Ala.
 (AP) — Former Alabama Gov. Robert Bentley is attempting to revive his battered reputation on social media after his administration ended in scandal.

-The former governor has launched the “Bentley for Alabama” website and reactivated his social media accounts.
+The ex-governor has launched a “Bentley for Alabama” website, promoting his six-year record in office — and reactivated his social media accounts to assist the effort.
 The website discusses positive achievements such as his promise to not take a state paycheck until the unemployment rate significantly declined.

 Bentley told The Associated Press on Wednesday that he started the site as “a historic record of our administration.”